phpbb/chameleon/README.md

 well as any **theme** specific stuff

 #### Utilities
-This si your catch all things that are overly specific, the rest of the layers he speaks of.
+This is your catch all things that are overly specific, the rest of the layers he speaks of.

 ## Why